 Being an osteopath and helping people back to health is a real privilege and a daily joy for me.
 Each day and every patient is different and being able to spend time with you - to really get to the heart of the issue and work with you for long-term recovery is the greatest reward.

-I have had a long career in healthcare, some of it in different professions such as occupational therapy, so I really understand what it means not to be able to do the things you want and need to do and how limiting that can be.
+I have had a long career in healthcare, including nearly 20 years in the NHS working as a hand and wrist specialist in occupational therapy, dealing with overuse injuries, sports-related problems and post-op rehabilitation.
+As a result, I really understand what it means not to be able to do the things you want and need to do and how limiting that can be.

 I work with you to address the problem, but also look at why it’s a problem now, what has led to it happening and what things are stopping it from getting better.
 With your input and consent, I use a range of manual techniques such as stretching, articulations, massage, exercise and joint manipulations to help manage and improve your symptoms and look at strategies you can use for long-term change.